Bathroom Cleaning Tips

 - Remove soap residue by rubbing shower doors with a sponge and white vinegar.

 - Clean shower door tracks by pouring full strength white vinegar into the track.
 Soak for a few minutes, then rinse.
-Dry with paper towels.
+Dry with paper towels or dry cloth.

 - Use acrylic floor finish to give new shine to fiberglass doors.
 It makes water spots disappear.